Euphorbia piscidermis M.G.Gilbert

-Euphorbia piscidermis is an attractive dwarf succulent covered with characteristic, creamy-white, spirally arranged "fish-scales."
-It is very unique Euphorbia, usually unbranched, with stem up to 5 inches (12.5 cm) tall and up to 3 inches (7.5 cm) in diameter.
-The solitary cymes with small flowers are produced in a ring near the top of the stem.
+Euphorbia piscidermis is an attractive dwarf succulent covered with characteristic creamy-white spirally arranged "fish scales."
+It is a unique Euphorbia, usually unbranched, with a stem that grows up to 5 inches (12.5 cm) tall and up to 3 inches (7.5 cm) in diameter.
+The solitary cymes with small flowers appear in a ring near the top of the stem.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 More die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.